ranchercommunity/mrdx_reloaded/MRDX.Game.MoreMonsters/README.md

 ### Planned Updates

 * More Species
-* Combination Fixes
 * Stability Improvements
 * Monster Card Data
-* VS Mode Compatibility

 ### Known Issues

 * Intermittent crashes can occur when accessing the combination list, or just prior to monster generation.
-* Combinations do not respect tech chains when inheriting moves.
-* Combinations where the baby does not match the parent can learn unintended techniques.
 * The combination menu always allows for accessing the 2nd page of monsters, even if there are less than 8 options.